 The best spot for young families is on the east bank just next to the Godstow Car Park where there are shallow beaches.

-For older swimmers walk down the western bank for 15 to 20 minutes and find a spot on the bank in the shade of trees.
+For older swimmers, walk down the western bank for 15 to 20 minutes and find a spot on the bank in the shade of trees.

 Either the Perch or the Trout Inn are great places to enjoy a pint and conclude an excellent day out in Oxford.

-The swimming locations at Port Meadow are between The Perch Inn at one end, and the Trout Inn at the other.
+Facilities: The swimming locations at Port Meadow are between The Perch Inn at one end, and the Trout Inn at the other.
 Both are around a 30-minute walk from each other.
 There are toilets at the Godstow Car Park.

 HOW TO GET TO PORT MEADOW

-8 – BUSCOT WEIR POOL
+8. BUSCOT WEIR POOL

-Best wild swimming in the Thames in a large, protected pool
+Safe swimming in a large protected pool

-The further upstream you head the smaller the River Thames gets, so finding spots to swim gets trickier.
+The further upstream you head, the smaller the River Thames gets, so finding spots to swim gets trickier.

 But Buscot has solved that problem by building a weir in the river which forms a large pool.